gwendall/way.js/README.md

 **[way-filter] attribute**
 Pass filter functions by name.
 Add multiple filters by separating them with the "|" symbol.
-In case of conflicts between filters, the last mentionned filter wins.
+In case of conflicts between filters, the last mentioned filter wins.
 Some pre-build filters **[PR welcome for more!] **

 Name | Description